 Net Metering Program for Wind and Solar Systems

 Net metering is a tool for valuing and measuring the electricity generated from renewable resources and used by a utility consumer for all or part of their electricity needs.
 Under net metering, when a member uses electricity supplied by the cooperative, the electricity meter moves forward.
 When the member’s wind generator produces more electricity than the member needs at any particular time, the excess is fed back into the grid, and the meter “rolls backwards.”
-Please see the related links section for application, and more information on the state’s rules, regulations and policies regarding net metering and interconnection.
+Please see the Interconnection Process section below for an application, and more information on the state’s rules, regulations, and policies regarding net metering and interconnection.